SovereignIntelligence.

 Appeals

-OFFICIAL GOVERNMENT SERVICE
+OFFICIAL GOV SERVICE

 I'm a veteran with a disability rating.
 I lost my job last month and I have two kids.
 What benefits might I qualify for?

-Analyzed 14 federal and state programs2.1s
+Analyzed 14 federal and state programs

 VA Disability Compensation